gorkemuz/plant-idea/README.md

 ### Installing

 -Download zip or clone this repository.<br>
--Write "npm install" on terminal.<br>
+-"npm install" on terminal.<br>
--Finally write "npm start" on the same document.
+-Finally "npm start" on the same document.

 also live on https://fir-5f855.firebaseapp.com/

 ## Built With

 * [React.js](https://github.com/facebook/react) - The javascript framewok used.<br>
-* [Node.js](https://github.com/nodejs/node) Javascript runtime , used for simple operations.<br>
 * [Firebase](https://firebase.google.com/docs/) - Used for database operations.

 ## Versioning